-Syntax Description statistics Clears the statistics as specified. aaa Clears AAA statistics. access-lists Clears the ACL statistics.
-300 Clears the group name-based ACL. all Clears all statistics. authentication Clears the authentication statistics. authsvr Clears the Authorization Server statistics. all Clears global and delivery service-based statistics. delivery-service-id Clears Authentication Server statistics for the delivery service global Clears Authentication Server global statistics. distribution Clears the distribution statistics. all Clears the distribution statistics for every component. metadata-receiver Clears the distribution statistics for the metadata receiver. metadata-sender Clears the distribution statistics for the metadata sender. unicast-data-receiver Clears the distribution statistics for the unicast data receiver. unicast-data-sender Clears the distribution statistics for the unicast data sender. flash-media-streaming Clears the Flash Media Streaming statistics. history Clears the statistics history. icap Clears the ICAP 1 statistics. icmp Clears the ICMP statistics. ip Clears the IP statistics. ospf Clears the OSPF statistics. proximity Clears the proximity statistics. rib Clears the RIB proximity statistics. server Clears the Proximity Server statistics. isis Clears counters for an IS-IS instance.
-GigabitEthernet (Optional) Selects a GigabitEthernet interface.
+Syntax Description aaa Clears AAA statistics. access-lists Clears the ACL statistics.
+300 Clears the group name-based ACL. all Clears Clears all statistics. authentication Clears the authentication statistics. authsvr Clears the Authorization Server statistics. all Clears global and delivery service-based statistics. delivery-service-id Clears Authentication Server statistics for the delivery service global Clears Authentication Server global statistics. distribution Clears the distribution statistics. all Clears the distribution statistics for every component. mcast-receiver Clears the distribution statistics for the meast receiver.
+Note This command is only available on Cisco Internet Streamer CDS Release 3.1.1. mcast-sender Clears the distribution statistics for the meast sender.
+Note This command is only available on Cisco Internet Streamer CDS Release 3.1.1. metadata-receiver Clears the distribution statistics for the metadata receiver.
+Note This command is only available on Cisco Internet Streamer CDS Release 3.1.1. metadata-sender Clears the distribution statistics for the metadata sender.
+Note This command is only available on Cisco Internet Streamer CDS Release 3.1.1. unicast-data-receiver Clears the distribution statistics for the unicast data receiver.
+Note This command is only available on Cisco Internet Streamer CDS Release 3.1.1.

-slot/port num Slot and port number for the selected interface.
+unicast-data-sender Clears the distribution statistics for the unicast data sender. unicast-uata-senuer This command is only available on Cisco Internet Streamer CDS Release 3.1.1. flash-media-streaming Clears the Flash Media Streaming statistics. history Clears the statistics history. icap Clears the ICAP statistics. icmp Clears the ICMP statistics. ip Clears the IP statistics. ospf Clears the OSPF statistics. proximity Clears the proximity statistics. rib Clears the RIB proximity statistics. server Clears the Proximity Server statistics. isis Clears counters for an IS-IS instance.
+GigabitEthernet (Optional) Selects a GigabitEthernet interface. slot/port num Slot and port number for the selected interface.
 The slot range is 0 to 14; the port is 0.
 The slot number and port number are separated with a forward slash character (/).
 PortChannel (Optional) Selects the Ethernet Channel of interfaces. num Specifies the Ethernet Channel interface number.
-The range is from 1 to 4. movie-streamer Clears the Movie Streamer statistics. radius Clears the RADIUS statistics. rule Clears the rules statistics. action Clears the statistics of all the rules with the same action. action-type Specifies one of the following actions: allow block generate-url-signature no-cache redirect rewrite use-icap-service validate-url-signature all Clears the statistics of all the rules. pattern Clears the statistics of the pattern lists.
-1-512 Pattern list number. all Clears the statistics for all the pattern lists. rtsp Clears the statistics for the configured RTSP rules (rules configured for RTSP requests from RealMedia players [the RTSP rules] and rules configured for RTSP requests from Windows Media 9 players [the WMT-RTSP rules]). running Clears the running statistics. snmp Clears the SNMP statistics. srp Resets to zero all statistics counters kept by the local DHT service tacacs Clears the TACACS+ statistics. tcp Clears the TCP statistics. transaction-logs Clears the transaction log export statistics. udp Clears the UDP statistics. uup clears the ODT statistics. web-engine Clears the Web Engine statistics. - web-engine Clears the Web Engine statistics. web-engine force Clears the Web Engine statistics.
-Clears the Web Engine detail statistics.
+The range is from 1 to 4. movie-streamer Clears the Movie Streamer statistics. radius Clears the RADIUS statistics. rule Clears the rules statistics. action Clears the statistics of all the rules with the same action. action-type Specifies one of the following actions: all allow block generate-url-signature no-cache redirect rewrite use-icap-service validate-url-signature Clears the statistics of all the rules. pattern Clears the statistics of the pattern lists.
+1-512 Pattern list number. all Clears the statistics for all the pattern lists. rtsp Clears the statistics for the configured RTSP rules (rules configured for RTSP requests from RealMedia players [the RTSP rules] and rules configured for RTSP requests from Windows Media 9 players [the WMT-RTSP rules]). running Clears the running statistics. snmp Clears the SNMP statistics. srp Resets to zero all statistics counters kept by the local DHT service